bcace/ochre/README.md

 3. Each operator and function is annotated with information on how it uses its arguments and how its result can be used: read, write or accumulate.

-#### Anatomy of an Ochre agent type

-{{{ a description of what this language actually looks like, very simplified, lots of stuff missing for simplicity }}}
+Following descriptions focus on some of the specifics of Ochre language and runtime but they are by no means comprehensive, they only illustrate the small subset of features relevant to preventing race conditions.

-Each agent type is defined in its own file, and the file is divided into sections.
-First section contains the Type name and declaration of agent and type variables.
+In Ochre, each agent type is defined in its own file and the file is divided into sections.
+First section contains the type name and declaration of agent and type variables.
 Agent variable is a *back* variable if the first character is lowercase, and a *front* variable if uppercase.

 ```
 TypeA # first non-comment line is the type name